Factor-X/awac/operational-procedures/DB Backup and Restore/README.md

 **some tips and hints

-## show list of backups on Heroku cloud
+## Show list of backups on Heroku cloud
 ```sh
 heroku pgbackups --app awac-dev
 ```

-## create new backup instance and replace old one ,on Heroku Cloud
+## Create new backup instance and replace old one ,on Heroku Cloud
 ```sh
 heroku pgbackups:capture --expire --app awac-dev
 ```
-## download last backup instance from Heroku Cloud
+## Download last backup instance from Heroku Cloud

 wget $(heroku pgbackups:url --app awzc-dev | grep https)

-#create backup url to restore
+## Create backup url to restore
 *note $backupid is one of the values presented in the ID column of "heroku pgbackups --app awac-dev" command

 ```sh
 heroku pgbackups:url $backupid
 ```

-# Restoring a given backup instance
+## Restoring a given backup instance
 *note $backupid is one of the values presented in the ID column of "heroku pgbackups --app awac-dev" command

  ```sh